ByteworksHomeLab/spring-ai-lab/README.md

 it runs LLMs.
 One caveat is that you'll need realistic expectations about local LLM performance.

 ### What about GPUs?
-The good news is that you can do this lab without a GPU as long as you have patience.
-Performance is terrible on my 2019 Intel Macbook Pro, but AI response time is tolerable on my M1 MacBook Pro.
+The good news is that you can do this lab without a GPU as long as you have patience, although, for longer term use you'll want a GPU.

-[Meta's Lama 3 Requirements](https://llamaimodel.com/requirements/) say you can get by with an NVidia GeForce RTX 3000-series GPU, with 12 GB VRAM.
-This NLP Cloud's article [How to Install and Deploy LLaMA 3 Into Production?](https://nlpcloud.com/how-to-install-and-deploy-llama-3-into-production.html) recommends 20 GB VRAM on the GPU, like an NVidia A10, for production use.

-My 10-year-old home lab workstations didn't justify an expensive GPU, so I bought a used Nvidia GeForce 1080 with 8 GB VRAM for $120 on eBay, and it performs great!
-My response time dropped from tens of seconds on my M1 MacBook Pro to close to one second on my Ubuntu workstation with the GeForce 1080.
+Ollama support Nvidia and AMD GPUs.
+See the [Ollama GPU Documentation page](https://github.com/ollama/ollama/blob/main/docs/gpu.md).

 ## Preconditions